SuyashLakhotia/TechInterview/1 - Data Structures.md

 - [Java Implementation of Trie](1.4%20-%20Trie.md)

+## Segment Tree

+- A segment tree is a tree data structure for storing intervals or segments.
+- It allows querying which of the stored segments contain a given element.
+- It is usually a static structure i.e. it cannot be modified easily once it's built.

+### Time Complexity

+- A segment tree for a set `I` of `n` intervals uses `O(n log n)` storage and can be built in `O(n log n)` time.
+- Segment trees support searching for all the intervals that contain a query point in `O(log n + k)`, `k` being the number of retrieved intervals or segments.

 ## Graph

 - A linked list based data structure where links (edges) can exist between any two nodes (vertices).